 Regular communication with employees is also essential.
 Leaders rarely discover what employees are truly capable of until they have the freedom to work in a way that is best for them.
 When you have qualified, motivated, and self-reliant employees, cut them loose!
 Giving appropriate power to employees to do things their own way increases autonomy bringing great dividends.
 However, letting go and giving increased freedom doesn’t mean a hands-off approach.
 Let them show you what they are capable of while also being briefed on the progress.

 The desire to learn is inherent in people both in their personal and professional lives.
 By championing employees’ desire for self-improvement, leaders can support and grow their employees’ skills and develop future leaders.
 Provide and encourage ongoing training and learning resources.
 Develop career paths with promotions and clear requirements, actionable items, and regular check-ins.

 And most of all, whatever training is provided, make sure that your employees are acting on what they learn.
-Without implementation, what they know will be hollow knowledge that doesn’t advance your company goals.
+Without implementation, what they know will be hollow knowledge that doesn’t advance your company's goals.